I Know This Place by Heart, by Ahnika Wood and Karina Rovira

 Variable edition of 20

-A series of 9 tensioned panels.
-Images shot on medium format film, flatbed printed on vinyl, and deteriated through ripping, sanding, and melting.
+An installation of nine tensioned panels, visable from both front and back.
+Photographs shot on large format film, flatbed printed on vinyl, and deteriated through ripping, sanding, and melting.
 Some images have additional analgoue maniplulation (burning, painting, and scratching) introduced to images after film development and before scanning for flatbed printing.

 "I am too far to see you," -